grottrup/FreeRTOS-Tic-Tac-Toe/README.md

 * The tic-tac-toe game must consist of a 3x3 fields.
 * The marks of Player 1 and Player 2 should be distinct.
-* It should ta ke 0.25 seconds from a player pressing the button to insert a tic-tac-toe mark to it b eing updated inside the game logic.
+* It should take 0.25 seconds from a player pressing the button to insert a tic-tac-toe mark to it b eing updated inside the game logic.
 This means that it is okay that it will take a bit longer before the action is displayed, but there should from pressing the joystick button till updating the data regarding the what is stored about the tic-tac-toe marks take less than 0.25 seconds.